sungnga/practice/gatsby/designcode/README.md

   - For each mockup item, copy the CSS code for the mockup background from Figma file and paste it in the styled component
   - Then add the svg to the mockup `background` property
   - Using position relative and position absolute allow you to place each mockup item exactly where you want it to be in the MockupAnimation component

+### Applying perspective 3-D effects to MockupAnimation component
+- Apply 3-D perspective to the MockupAnimation and animate it over hover state
+- Also apply CSS effects when hover over individual mockup items